navek-soft/push1st/README.md

  Push1st is our open source project supported by a small group of people.
 We do not offer formal support processes.
 If you require formal support arrangements please email us [info@naveksoft.com](mailto:info@naveksoft.com?subject=Push1ST,GITHUB).

 ## Author
+ Andrei Yakubouski.
+ With special thanks to [Igor Kostyukovsky](https://github.com/kasparrov) and [NavekSoft team](https://naveksoft.com/).

 ## License
  [Apache-2.0 License](/LICENSE)

 Copyright (c) 2021 Naveksoft.

+This project is provided as is without any warranties.
+Use at your own risk.<br/>
+By using Push1st you agree with its [privacy](PRIVACY.md) policy and [license](LICENSE.md).